nishantgoeluk-pixel/procurement-spend-governance-analytics/README.md

 **Design choices:**
 - `Own Department` uses a separate mapping table (`Dim_UserDepartmentMap`) instead of comparing a user's email directly to a department name.
 A user's email rarely matches a department name, so this is closer to how a real company would do it — usually with data from HR or a directory system.
-- `Finance` filters out inactive suppliers, which keeps the view relevant and reduces noise.
+- `Finance` filters out inactive suppliers.
+This is scoped for this portfolio's operational reporting scenario; a production finance/audit model would typically retain historical supplier visibility where needed, since access control should answer "who is allowed to see what," not "which records are currently useful."
 - The RLS logic is kept simple on purpose, so it stays easy to check and test.
 - In production, roles would be assigned through Entra ID security groups in Power BI Service, not to individual users.
 - RLS applies to the Viewer role only.
 Admins, Members and Contributors can see everything, by design.